 Faster and faster.
 Manufacturing meat faster than the animal has become a daily routine.
-The result is that it takes 100 litres of water to produce one kilogram of potatoes, 4,000 for one kilo or rice and 13,000 for one kilo of beef.
+The result is that it takes 100 liters of water to produce one kilogram of potatoes, 4,000 for one kilo of rice and 13,000 for one kilo of beef.
 Not to mention the oil guzzled in the production process and transport.

 [Oil pumps are] the new measure of time.
 Our world’s clock now beats to the rhythm of these indefatigable machines tapping into the pocket of sunlight.
 Their regularity reassures us.
 The tiniest hiccup throws us into disarray.
 The whole planet is attentive to these metronomes of our hopes and illusions.
 The same hopes and illusions that proliferate along with our increasingly insatiable desires.

 Faster and faster.
 Distances are no longer counted in miles but in minutes.
-The automobile shapes new suburbs where every home is a castle, a safe distance from the asphyxiated city centres, and where neat rows of houses huddle round dead-end streets.
+The automobile shapes new suburbs where every home is a castle, a safe distance from the asphyxiated city centers, and where neat rows of houses huddle around dead-end streets.
 The model of a lucky few countries has become a universal dream preached by televisions all over the world.